dariusdinu/Forkify-App/README.md

 - Working with Babel
 - Pagination

-This project is part of a JavaScript course taken on udemy (The Complete JavaScript Course by Jonas Schmedtmann)
+This project is part of a JavaScript course taken on Udemy (The Complete JavaScript Course by Jonas Schmedtmann)